Pyroxenium/Basalt/docs/objects/Object.md

 ```

 ## setBackground
-Changes the object background color
+Changes the object background color, if you set the value to false the background wont be visible.
+For example you could see trough a frame.
 #### Parameters:
 1. `number|color` Background color